 Flat fees paid for technical writing should be at a higher rate - as should those children's books where extensive research is often involved and most of the work may go into producing fewer words.
 As a guideline, calculate the fee on the basis of the minimum hourly rate for editorial work.

 Authors are entitled to payments for photocopying of their work.
-To be sure of receiving this money, writers need to register with the Authors' Licensing and Collecting Society: associate membership of ALCS is free to NUJ members.
+To be sure of receiving this money, writers need to register with the Authors' Licensing and Collecting Society.
 See Rights and why they are important.

-Book authors are also entitled to payments for lending of their work by libraries - simply by virtue of being the author and quite independently of copyright.
+Book authors are also entitled to payments for lending of their work by libraries - simply by virtue of being the author and quite independently of what any contract says about copyright.
 See Rights and why they are important.

 The NUJ and Society of Authors have set up an email network for authors of children's non-fiction: see www.londonfreelance.org/NibWeb.
 We are always happy to help set up another network if there are people demanding it.